European shares rise to three-month high in thin trade

 By Danilo Masoni and Alistair Smout

-MILAN/LONDON, Nov 26 (Reuters) - European shares hit three-month highs on Thursday, rising in thin trade as expectations grew for aggressive European Central Bank (ECB) action next week.
+MILAN/LONDON, Nov 26 (Reuters) - European shares hit fresh three-month highs on Thursday, rising in thin trade as expectations grew for aggressive European Central Bank action next week.

 A solid quarterly report from chipmaker Infineon and a rebound in metal prices also provided support.

-However, volumes were just 65 percent of its 90-day average.
+However, the index’s rise came in low volumes, trading just 40 percent of its 90-day average amount with little under an hour to go in the session.
 Wall Street was closed for the U.S. Thanksgiving holiday.

 The euro edged towards seven-month lows against the dollar as investors bet that the ECB would ease policy again in December.

-“Expectations surrounding the ECB are running very high and this is driving European markets higher, weakening the euro and helping them do better than U.S. stocks,” Cassa Lombarda head of research and investment, Marco Vailati, said.
+“Expectations surrounding the ECB are running very high and this is driving European markets higher, weakening the euro and helping them do better than U.S. stocks,” said Marco Vailati, head of research and investment at Italy’s Cassa Lombarda.

 “I think and hope the ECB will not disappoint but I realise that it won’t be that easy.”

-Infineon climbed 12.9 percent after the chip maker posted higher-than-expected quarterly operating results and promised an increase in revenue for its latest financial year at the high end of analysts’ expectations.
+Infineon climbed 12.5 percent after the chip maker posted quarterly operating results that were higher than expected and promised an increase in revenue for its latest financial year at the high end of analysts’ expectations.

-“Infineon has proven surprisingly resilient and is executing very well,” Kepler Cheuvreux analyst, Bernd Laux, said, keeping his “hold” recommendation.
+“Infineon has proven surprisingly resilient and is executing very well,” said Bernd Laux, an analyst at Kepler Cheuvreux, keeping his “hold” recommendation.
 “Based on its new guidance, the shares are not expensive any more.”

-The company also proposed a higher-than-expected dividend increase to 0.20 euro a share.
+The company also proposes a dividend increase to 0.20 euro a share, also higher than expected.

-Sector peer Royal UNIBREW, rose 7.7 percent after reporting quarterly results above analysts’ expectations and raising its medium-term core profit target.
+Another drinks company, Royal UNIBREW, rose 8.4 percent after reporting quarterly results above analysts’ expectations and raising its medium-term core profit target.

-Shares in renewable-energy firm Abengoa slumped for a second day as insolvency proceedings continued.
-A potential investor backed out of a 350-million-euro deal to recapitalise the company.
-The stock was down 30 percent, after half its market value was wiped out on Wednesday.
+Abengoa shares slumped for a second day as the renewable-energy firm continued insolvency proceedings.
+A potential investor backed out of a 350 million-euro deal to recapitalise the company.
+The stock was down 30 percent, after wiping out half its market value on Wednesday.

-Mining stocks were among the top gainers, rising 2.1 percent, as base metals prices rallied after falling to multi-year lows this week.
+Mining stocks were among the top gainers, rising 1 percent, as base metals prices rallied after falling to multi-year lows early in the week.

-The sector was also helped by gains in Volkswagen, which rose 3.5 percent, its tenth straight day of gains.
+The sector was also helped by gains in Volkswagen, which rose 3.5 percent and is set for a 10th straight day of gains.

-Baader Bank Helvea confirmed its “hold” rating on the stock and said it remained cautious because of uncertain costs around VW’s emissions scandal.
+Baader Bank Helvea confirmed its “hold” rating on the stock and said it remained cautious, because of uncertain costs related VW’s rigging emissions tests for some of its cars.

 Europe bourses in 2015: link.reuters.com/pap87v